howtographql/howtographql/content/backend/typescript-apollo/6-authentication.md

 <Instruction>

 To verify everything worked, you can send the following `login` mutation, which also requests the links created by the user you created just now.
-Verify that the `links` field contains the link you just created. :
+Verify that the `links` field contains the link you just created:

 ```graphql
 mutation {